ErickNavarroD/ErickNavarroD.github.io/content/en/authors/Erick/_index.md

   url: https://www.ubc.ca

 # Short bio (displayed in user profile at end of posts)
-bio: PhD Student in Bioinformatics at the University of British Columbia
+bio: PhD Candidate in Bioinformatics at the University of British Columbia

 # Interests to show in About widget
 interests: